Child Protection Policy

 - By taking into account implementation experience, as well as best practice standards and policies that are available at the time of the reviews and will be presented to the Board for consideration and approval.

-- By consulting with DFAT on Child Protection policy review (and this communication be documented).
+- By consulting with DFAT and ACFID on Child Safeguarding policy review (and this communication be documented).